 Always check the weather before visiting.
 Roads and terrain may become impassible in wet weather.
 It’s also easy to slip on the clay.
 Even little rain makes Bisti a mess.

 Watch for flash floods in the wash; it might be dangerous.
 So, do not take the hike if rain is possible.
 Furthermore, there is little to no shade, be careful when hiking in high temperatures.
 It’s a desert, there is a lot of sunshine 12 months a year.
-So, take a sunscreen and hat, protect your body before the sun.
+So, take a sunscreen and hat, and protect your body before the sun.
 Hydration is extremely important as well in this high desert environment.
-So, take a lot of water and healthy protein and salty snacks.
+So, take a lot of water and healthy protein, and salty snacks.

 Take a GPS